woocommerce/woocommerce-admin/client/components/search/README.md

 Search
 ======

-A search box for tokenized form field
+A search box which autocompletes results while typing, allowing for the user to select an existing object (product, order, customer, etc).
+Currently only products are supported.

 ## Usage